kapkip/Skeetoids/README.md

 ## Project Status & Next Steps

-This repository is an active, work-in-progress.
-Because it doubles as a deep-dive learning environment for Julia, the codebase contains notes,  active debugging loops, and other messiness.
+This repository is a functional and evolving work.
+Because it doubles as a personal learning environment for Julia, the codebase may contain notes-to-self, active debugging loops, and other minor messinessess.

-What's Working Now:
+## What's Working Now:
-- A real-time, hardware-accelerated swarm rendering via `GLMakie`.
+- A real-time, hardware-accelerated swarm rendering via `GLMakie` with live sliders for parameter manipulation.

 - An asynchronous pipeline (@async) that keeps the physics loops from locking up the graphics.

 - A fully operational three-tier interactive behavioral state machine.

+- Integrated an environmental vector layer that exerts a local pull on swarm trajectories, successfully drawing agents toward water sources.

+- Contextual color mapping is fully live, shifting agent shaders dynamically to visually expose real-time changes in internal behavioral states.

 ## Features Coming Soon (hopefully):
 - CO2 Pathing: Implementing a dynamic chemical plume/gradient matrix so agents can actively track hosts via simulated carbon dioxide paths rather than just random luck.